Succeeding in exercise is more than just performing well. It is also about how well you prepare for your sport or activity.

 If you’re looking for a quick and easy snack before you exercise, pair our no-bake energy bites with your favourite fruit!

 A great post-exercise meal would be chicken, broccoli, and sweet potato or brown rice.
-This is an easy to make and easily digested meal after working out.
+This is an easy-to-make and easily-digested meal after working out.
 Be sure to add spices and herbs to your liking, but be cautious of pre-made seasoning mixes or sauces, as those often contain a lot of excess salt and sugar.

 Get warmed up with some light movement.

 If you are going for a jog, do a few minutes of gentle then brisk walking first.
-If you want to do some swimming sprints, start with a few leisured laps around the pool.
+If you want to do some swimming sprints, start with a few leisurely laps around the pool.
 This allows your body to safely move through the expected range of motions and gets the blood circulating.

 It also helps to physically warm your body up before exercising.
 Wear warm clothes and drink water that is at least lukewarm to help raise your body temperature and prevent exercise injuries.

-Do an appropriate stretching warm up.
+Do an appropriate stretching warm-up.

 Instead, focus on doing a combination of short stretching holds to activate your muscles and dynamic stretching to help your body flow through its complete range of motion exercises.
-WeStretch offers dedicated sport-specific warm up routines to get your body moving effectively.
+WeStretch offers dedicated sport-specific warm-up routines to get your body moving effectively.
 A proper stretching technique will improve your physical performance and strength, as well as help you mentally prepare for your sport to perform your best.

 If you start planning your grocery list while you’re working out at the gym, you are not giving your exercise your full focus.
 This lack of attention can lead to decreased performance or even an increased risk of injury if you’re not careful.
-Allow each exercise you do to become mindful movement, where you are conscious of every action you are doing.
+Allow each exercise you do to be a mindful movement, where you are conscious of every action you are doing.